 What do naturopathic patient visits look like?

 As mentioned above (probably a few more times than needed!), Naturopath’s treat the whole person, not just the symptom.
 In order to do this, a typical first office call will be anywhere from 45 minutes to an hour and a half.
 After the initial visit, follow up visits run about 30 minutes to 1 hour.
-A typical visit will begin with a thorough intake about your chief complaint, a focused physical exam, a review of general body systems, patient education, and treatment (although this does vary widely between practitioners).
+A typical visit will begin with a thorough intake about your chief complaints, a focused physical exam, a review of general body systems, patient education, and treatment (although this does vary widely between practitioners).
 Docere, meaning doctor as teacher, is one of the core philosophies of naturopathic medicine, which puts emphasis on ND’s spending time educating their patients on their health in order to empower them to take charge of their own healthcare.

 Where can you find a naturopathic doctor?